E1 (West Bank): International opposition

 Israel claims that E1 plans have been regarded as strategically important for Jerusalem's security by all of Israel's former Prime Ministers since Prime Minister Rabin appended E1 to Ma'ale Adumim.
 According to Ma'ale Adumim Mayor Bennie Kashriel, E1 is needed to allow continuous natural growth in Ma'ale Adumim, and is essential for Ma'ale Adumim's security.
 Without it, Ma'ale Adumim is detached from Jerusalem – which is a 12-minute car ride away, and is vulnerable to anyone who seizes the E1 range.
 Ma'ale Adumim has been compared to Mount Scopus, an Israeli enclave from 1948 to 1967.

 Israel claims that it has the legal authority to build in the area and that the PA had agreed to a bypass road in the past.

 Opposition to the plan has been voiced by lawyers and activists, including those associated with Peace Now.
 The United States has historically opposed the plan, with Israel stopping its construction under pressure of the Bush Administration.
 In 2009, Israel reached an understanding with the United States government that it would not build in the E1 zone, but announced its intention to build 3,000 new housing units there in 2012 on the grounds that the agreement was no longer relevant because the Palestinian Authority had "fundamentally violated" its prior agreements.

 Israel's 2012 plan to move ahead with construction of 3,000 housing units faced international opposition.
 In particular, the European Union put strong diplomatic pressure on Israel to reverse its decision, and Britain and France threatened to withdraw their ambassadors.

-The Palestinian Authority threatened to sue Israel in the International Criminal Court for international law and human rights violations over the E1 plan.
+In 2013, the Palestinian Authority threatened to refer the situation to the International Criminal Court.